MarcelGarus/murderers/backend/functions/go/README.md

-Before working with the go project, set the current GOPATH to the `go` dir:
+Before working with the go project, set the current GOPATH to this `go` dir:

 ```bash
 export GOPATH=$(pwd)